 Stakeholders

-The following sections contain list is an enumeration of the parties that have that have a stake in the life cycle of the APS.
+The following sections contain list is an enumeration of the parties having that have a stake in the life cycle of the APS.

 Funky Town Fancy Pandas (FTFP) Development Team

 The customers shall grade the FTFP Development Team based on the completion of the system.
 The FTFP Development Team shall also strive to apply the principles and concepts learned throughout their time at Embry-Riddle Aeronautical University (ERAU).